iosonja/ipa-game/README.md

 >Starting the game may take several seconds in the current version.
 >

-### Instructions for playing the current version
+## Play the game
 Try to stop each bubble from reaching the right edge of the screen.
-The bubble disappears when its color has been classified correctly with a keystroke.
-There are only five different colors, because they are only a temporary basis for classification.
-Currently the game won't end before you quit the program by pressing the X key.
-#### Keystrokes by color:
+The bubble disappears when the symbol displayed on it has been classified correctly with a keystroke.
+Each correct keystroke awards 10 points and each wrong keystroke results in a 2 point penalty.
+After each symbol has been correctly classified, the game ends with a banner displaying the final score.
+Currently the game only goes through 5 of the 24 symbols so that testing the game doesn't take too long.
+#### Correct answers (symbol on the left, keystroke on the right):
 ```
-R - red
-G - green
-B - blue
-W - white
-P - pink
+f => F (stands for fricative)
+p => P (stands for plosive)
+ʈʃ => A (stands for affricate)
+m => N (stands for nasal)
+r => X (stands for approximant)
 ```

 ## Command line operations for developers